jejacks0n/mercury/README.md

 ### Contributing

-Fork the project, follow the steps below (modifying the repo to reflect your own).
-Write code+specs, make sure tests pass, and submit a pull request.
+Fork the project, follow the steps above (modifying the repo to reflect your own).
+Write code+specs, make sure tests pass, push, and submit a pull request.

 ## Notes Area (will be moved to wiki later)